 The CAISO shall use the same methods in communicating the approval or rejection of an Outage request or approval of a request to change an Approved Maintenance Outage to the relevant Operator.

-9.3.5.2.1 Information regarding planned Outages for resources providing Regulatory Must-Take Generation shall be provided to the CAISO Outage Coordination Office by the Participating TO or UDC having an existing contract with such resource or by a Participating Generator.
-Information provided will be that obtained by the Participating TO, UDC or a Participating Generator pursuant to the terms of the existing agreement with the Regulatory Must-Take Generation resource or as requested by the CAISO.
-Scheduling and approvals of Maintenance Outages for resources providing Regulatory Must-Take Generation shall continue to be coordinated as detailed in the applicable contract with the Participating TO or UDC, provided the owner of the Regulatory Must-Take Generation resource has not executed a Participating Generator Agreement or QF PGA.
-If the owner of a Regulatory Must-Take Generation resource has executed a Participating Generator Agreement or QF PGA, it shall comply with Section 9.3.5 and other provisions applicable to Participating Generators.
+9.3.5.2.1 Information regarding planned Outages for resources with an Existing QF Contract or an Amended QF Contract shall be provided to the CAISO Outage Coordination Office by the Participating TO or UDC that is a party to the Existing QF Contract or an Amended QF Contract or by a Participating Generator.
+Information provided will be that obtained by the Participating TO, UDC or a Participating Generator pursuant to the terms of Existing QF Contract or an Amended QF Contract or as requested by the CAISO.
+Scheduling and approvals of Maintenance Outages for resources with an Existing QF Contract or an Amended QF Contract shall continue to be coordinated as detailed in the applicable contract with the Participating TO or UDC, provided the owner of the Regulatory Must-Take Generation resource has not executed a Participating Generator Agreement or Net Scheduled PGA.
+If the owner of a resource has executed a Participating Generator Agreement or Net Scheduled PGA, it shall comply with Section 9.3.5 and other provisions applicable to Participating Generators.

 9.3.6 Maintenance Outage Planning

 Each Operator shall, by not later than October 15 each year, provide the CAISO with a proposed schedule of all Maintenance Outages it wishes to undertake in the following year.
-The proposed schedule shall include all of the Operator’s transmission facilities that comprise the CAISO Controlled Grid and Generating Units subject to a Participating Generator Agreement, QF PGA, or Pseudo-Tie Participating Generator Agreement (including its Reliability Must-Run Units).
+The proposed schedule shall include all of the Operator’s transmission facilities that comprise the CAISO Controlled Grid and Generating Units subject to a Participating Generator Agreement, Net Scheduled PGA, or Pseudo-Tie Participating Generator Agreement (including its Reliability Must-Run Units).
 In the case of a Participating TO’s transmission facilities, that proposed schedule shall be developed in consultation with the UDCs interconnected with that Participating TO’s system and shall take account of each UDC’s planned maintenance requirements.
 The nature of the information to be provided and the detailed Maintenance Outage planning procedure shall be established by the CAISO.
 This information shall include:

 The following information is required for each Generating Unit of a Participating Generator: